 Watching birds as they squabble, build nests, hunt for food, and raise chicks can provide hours of entertainment.
 And the more you get to know different species of birds, the more fascinating they become.

-Our beginner’s guide to birdwatching has lots of helpful tips and tricks for first-time twitchers, including how to identify different types of bird, how changing seasons can affect bird behaviour, and how to make your garden more bird-friendly.
+Our beginner’s guide to birdwatching has lots of helpful tips and tricks for first-time twitchers, including how to identify different types of birds, how changing seasons can affect bird behaviour, and how to make your garden more bird-friendly.

 2. Work with animals